eserilev/BonsaiOhlcv/README.md

 Install project dependencies

-pipenv install
+ `pipenv install`

-OR if you're having issues
+OR if you're having issues this might work

-python -m pipenv install
+ `python -m pipenv install`

+To run the app

+ `python ohlcv.py`